What is an investment fund?

 ETFs Mutual funds

 How are they traded?
-Pricing fluctuates throughout the day, depending on supply and demand.
+Pricing fluctuates throughout the day, depending on market supply and investor demand.
 Traded once a day, based on the fund’s net asset value (NAV).

 How much do I need to invest?
-With Freetrade, you can invest in ETFs for just £2 and PIEs from £1.
-Some mutual funds have a higher minimum investment to buy in.
+With Freetrade, you can invest in ETFs for just the cost of a single share.
+Some mutual funds have a higher minimum investment than ETFs, set by the fund manager.

 What is active and passive investing?